Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 RADCLIFFE: Well, that's good.

-SAGAL: Here we go.
+SAGAL: All right.
 Here's your first question.
-Chia Pets come in many shapes and models including special holiday additions.
-You could, if you wanted, buy which of these - A, a Chia Zombie for Halloween; B, at Chia John Hancock for the Fourth of July; or C, a Chia Dead Firstborn Son for Passover?
+Chia Pets come in many shapes and models, including special holiday additions.
+You could, if you wanted, buy which of these - A, a Chia Zombie for Halloween; B, a Chia John Hancock for the Fourth of July; or C, a Chia Dead Firstborn Son for Passover?

 (LAUGHTER)